xoeluiz/xoeluiz/README.md

 Make that thing of yours even better.
 I can help either with the big picture or with specifics.

 😏 ABOUT ME?
 Sure!
-I'm Mohammad Khafas, a passionate junior front-end web developer based in Germany.
+I'm jlt, a passionate junior front-end web developer based in Germany.
 I've completed a one-year apprenticeship as an IT Specialist for Web Development, where I honed my skills in HTML/CSS, Bootstrap 5, JavaScript, SASS, and Vue.js at NetMarket PMS GmbH.

 At Georg-Simon-Ohm-Berufskolleg in Cologne, I expanded my knowledge by learning Python and other fundamental theories.
 My education didn't stop there; I've devoted over 5,000 hours to self-study over 14 months, earning more than 80 international certifications from platforms like LinkedIn Learning, freeCodeCamp, and Codecademy.